UHF Male Solder Connector for RG-8, RG-11, RG-83, RG-213, RG-393, LMR-400, and other 0.405 Inch OD Coax

 FAQ #1: Why wont the center conductor go into the connector?

-Answer 1: The center is bend off of center.
+Answer 1: The center is bent off of center.
 Ensure the center conductor is perfectly straight before screwing the connector body onto the coax.

 Answer 2: The tip of the center conductor was flattened by diagonal cutters when cutting the coax.
 To fix this, use a pair of pliers to round back out the tip of the center conductor.